ClareMSYanGit/Interop-TestSuites/README.md

 developed for the in-house testing of Microsoft Open Specifications.

-Test suites evaluate whether or not protocol implementation meets certain interoperability requirements that are published in *Microsoft Open Specifications*.
+Test suites evaluate whether or not protocol implementation meets certain interoperability requirements in Microsoft Open Specifications.
 Test suites do not cover every protocol requirement and do not certify any implementation even if all tests pass.
 However, each test suite provides you with a useful indication of interoperability.